onkarthorat/Spam-Ham-classifier-/README.md

 # Spam-Ham-classifier-
-Spam mails classifier in Python
+Spam mails classifier in Python using Naive Bayes